eclipse-iofog/documentation/requirements/k8s/README.md

 * Route
 * Edge Resource

+# 2. Use Cases

-#### 1. Manage Control Plane
+#### 2.1 Manage Control Plane

 The Control Plane is a set of ioFog components that run on the Kubernetes cluster as containers.
-These include the Controllers and the Port Manager.
+These include the Controllers, the Router and the Port Manager.

 ```
 kubectl apply -f controlplane.yaml